-During the year ended 31 December 2023, the maximum aggregate daily balance of (i) cash deposits (including the interest accrued thereon), (ii) the relevant fund balance(s) in respect of the bills of exchange payment services, and (iii) the relevant fund balance(s) in respect of the entrusted loan services, placed by the Group with GDH Finance did not exceed the fund balance cap of RMB2,800,000,000.
-The total amount of service fees paid by the Group to GDH Finance amounted to approximately RMB479,000 during the year ended 31 December 2023.
-The annual cap of the services fee under the Financial Services Framework Agreement for the year ended 31 December 2023 was RMB25,000,000 per the Company's announcement dated 1 September 2021.
+During the year ended 31 December 2024, the maximum aggregate daily balance of (i) cash deposits (including the interest accrued thereon), (ii) the relevant fund balance(s) in respect of the bills of exchange payment services, and (iii) the relevant fund balance(s) in respect of the entrusted loan services, placed by the Group with GDH Finance did not exceed the fund balance caps of RMB2,800,000,000 and RMB1,100,000,000, respectively, under the 2021 Financial Services Framework Agreement and the 2024 Financial Services Framework Agreement.
+The total amount of service fees paid by the Group to GDH Finance under the 2021 Financial Services Framework Agreement and the 2024 Financial Services Framework Agreement amounted to approximately RMB448,000 and RMB396,000 during the year ended 31 December 2024, respectively.
+The annual caps of the services fee under the 2021 Financial Services Framework Agreement for the year ended 31 December 2024 were RMB25,000,000 and RMB1,000,000, respectively, per the Company's announcements dated 1 September 2021 and 30 August 2024.

-(d) Property Management Agreements
+(c) Property Management Agreements